medizininformatik-initiative/fts-next/docs/usage/configuration.md

 the path set by `projects.directory` in the agents' `application.yaml`.
 Note that only CDA and RDA have projects.

-The `projects/example.yaml` in the cd-agent and rd-agent templates show the settings for an exemplary transfer project.
+The `example.yaml` files in `projects` in the cd-agent and rd-agent templates show the settings for an exemplary transfer project.
 **This cannot be used as-is, as hostnames and ports differ from dic to dic**, _unless you run FTSnext on a single machine using docker compose only, which we would only recommend for development or testing purposes._